First 3 semesters at Okanagan College's Vernon Campus; and final semester at the NLC's Dawson Creek Campus

 Verify dates and deadlines directly with NLC.

-Application Fee: $25 (domestic students); $100 (international students)
+Application Fee: $25 (domestic); $100 (international)

 Academic (minimum grade needed in brackets)